All Episodes

 In fact, you gave me a compliment one time that I framed.

-I'm the investigator you interviewed several years ago, and I did a post hypnotic suggestion on one of the abductees we had with their permission, and it got a reaction from the alien presence In fact, they reacted in such a way that they abducted eight of our people, including my senior investigator.
+I'm the investigator that you interviewed several years ago, and I did a post-hypnotic suggestion on one of the abductees we had with their permission, and it got a reaction from the alien presence.

-It became a very famous case, and we ended up getting an ocular implant out of the deal.
+It became a very famous case, and we ended up getting an ocular implant out of the deal, and an absolutely incredible set of cases.

 It's the first time that I know of that there seems to be a reaction by them to something we may have done.

-My primary work in FIRST is a hypnotic anesthesiologist, and I bring to the table over 27 years of investigative experience.
+And my primary work in FIRST is a hypnotic anesthesiologist, and I bring to the table over 27 years of investigative experience.

-I used to be in the Central Intelligence Agency for two years in covert ops during the Vietnam War.
+I used to be in the Central Intelligence Agency for two years in covert ops During the Vietnam War, I was not in Vietnam, I was in country.

-The second thing is that I was also a senior military police officer and have a host of other skills that I bring into the investigative arena.
+And the second thing is that I was also a senior military police officer and have a host of other skills that I bring into the investigative arena.

-I'm master level NLP, Neuro Linguistic Programming.
+I'm master level NLP, neuro-linguistic programming.

 I'm a hypnotic anesthesiologist by trade, master hypnotherapist.

-That means I teach and certify people in hypnotherapy and also have special certifications in medical hypnotherapy in specialized areas.
+And also have special certifications in medical hypnotherapy in specialized areas.

 Of course.